-OHC's school culture is based on its Core Values, which differ at both schools.
-In our Elementary School, OHC's school culture is based on its core values of optimism, generosity, unity, tenacity, bravery, and love.
-In our Middle School, the culture is based on the five core five core CREST values of "Celebration," "Respect," "Empathy," "Scholarship," and "Teamwork."
-Ocean Hill Collegiate students are expected to consistently demonstrate these values wherever they find themselves and are rewarded with merits when they model these values well or go above and beyond.
-Students earning merits receive the opportunity to represent the school on merit trips and trade their merits at Merit Auctions for tangible rewards.
+Leadership Prep Canarsie Middle Academy's school culture is based on its six core COBRAS values of "Curiosity," "Optimism," "Bravery," "Resilience," "Accountability," and "Selflessness."
+Leadership Prep Canarsie Middle School Academy students are expected to consistently demonstrate these values wherever they find themselves and are rewarded with merit dollars when they model these values well or go above and beyond.
+Students earning merit dollars receive the opportunity to represent the school on merit trips and trade their merits at Merit Auctions for tangible rewards.
 Every other month, by participating in merit-earned trips either with a group of the top merit earners or one-on-one/two-on-one with staff members, merit winners develop the more abstract skills necessary for true college preparation (trying new activities, demonstrating leadership and professionalism, and participating in community service).

 Insist on Family Involvement.
-OHC's educational program is structured so that families must be involved in their child's academic pursuits.
-In 2020-2021, OHC families:
+LPC's educational program is structured so that families must be involved in their child's academic pursuits.
+In 2020-2021, LPC families:

-- virtually received and met with their students' teacher 3 times throughout the year for report card conferences; - maintained an open line of communication with their child's teachers through in-person meetings, weekly dashboards, semi-monthly progress reports, advisory calls and e-mails; - were asked to offer input on the school on mid-year and year-end surveys, grading the school; - were offered the opportunity to participate in virtual events (such as talent shows, Poetry Slam, and Performing Arts showcases); - were invited to multiple virtual social events with scholars, teachers and families focused on strengthening the involvement of parents in the school community
+- virtually received and met with their students' teacher 3 times throughout the year for report card conferences: - maintained an open line of communication with their child's teachers through in-person meetings, weekly dashboards, semi-monthly progress reports, advisory calls and e-mails; - were asked to offer input on the school on mid-year and year-end surveys, grading the school; - were offered the opportunity to participate in virtual events (such as talent shows, Poetry Slam, and Performing Arts showcases); - were invited to multiple virtual social events with scholars, teachers and families focused on strengthening the involvement of parents in the school community